A-Crow-Nowhere/MalariAPI/README.md

 2. Select "Fork" to create your personal copy.

 This lets you push to your own fork while still pulling updates from the main repository.
+^ You can think of a 'fork' as your own personal copy of MAPI that you can do whatever you want with

 ## 2. Clone MalariAPI to Your Local Machine